fraher/humanloop_primer/README.md

 - Python 3.11 or later
 - An Azure account with access to Azure AI Foundry
-- API keys for Humanloop and Azure AI, stored in a `.env` file
+- API keys for HumanLoop and Azure AI, stored in a `.env` file
 - Basic knowledge of Python and Jupyter notebooks

 ## Setting Up the Environment